ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 which only has a few lines, but the line numbered 7 should indicate the full path where the license_data.yaml file is located.

-Running from a simple laptop, the 100 epochs of the program will take a long time, but you can always lower the cover of the laptop and continue the next day.
+Running from a simple laptop, the 100 epochs of the program will take a long time, but you can always lower the cover of the laptop and continue the next day (besides, there are only 245 images for training).
 As obtaining best.pt is problematic, the one used in the project tests is attached.

 As a result, inside the project folder, the directory runs\detect\trainN\weights( where in trainN, N indicates the last train directory created, in which the best.pt file is located), best.pt is the base of the model and